PrincetonUniversity/gpu_programming_intro/README.md

-# Introduction to GPU Computing
+# A Hands-On Introduction to GPU Computing

 ## About